-‘Kindness’ is seldom mentioned as a desirable leadership trait in MBA or executive programmes but it can have enormous benefits for organisations.
-Gay Haskins and Lalit Johri argue that it’s time we all became more kindly
+‘Kindness’ is seldom mentioned as a desirable leadership trait in MBA or executive programmes, but it can benefit organisations enormously.
+Gay Haskins and Lalit Johri argue that it’s time we all became more kindly.

 The idea of kindness having a positive effect on humanity is present throughout religious thinking: it is both a virtue and a practical act, a behavioural as well as a cognitive or emotional response to others.
 As well, the world’s great philosophers have discussed and written a great deal about kindness.
 The Confucian “Golden Rule” of “Do unto others as you would have them do unto you” has been an inspiration throughout the ages.